solufast-cvprojects/multigriddet/tests/README_LOSS_PROBE.md

 | 0         | 4          | 12            | 2.345      | 0.123            | 1.456          | 0.234       | 0.532              | 1.0         | 1.0          | ... |

 ## Understanding Loss Components

+Each loss component measures a different aspect of the detection task.
+Understanding their normal ranges and what high values indicate helps diagnose training issues.

 ### Localization Loss